Darkzterroid/Honningtyvens-Haevn-mark/README.md

 # Finsweet Developer Starter

-//hello from Mitch and Mark
+//hello from Mitch and Mark - og kun mitch

 A starter template for both Client & Power projects.